Jacobtelander/Computer-Project---Structural-Equation-Modeling/README.md

 - Can basketball statistics be explained by offensive and defensive ability of a player?
 - Can an offensive latent construct be used as predictor for a defensive latent construct among NBA players?
--Is there a statistically significant difference in latent measurement structure between rookies and veteran players?
+- Is there a statistically significant difference in latent measurement structure between rookies and veteran players?

 ## Dataset